-Can You Use Retinol with Red Light Therapy?
+Can You Use Retinol and Red Light Therapy Together?

 Everyone wants an edge when it comes to skin care.
 Many people have discovered the power of retinol for improving the look and feel of their skin.
 Likewise, many beauty connoisseurs are finding that LED light therapy, such as red light therapy devices, can help reduce wrinkles and make skin appear younger.
 But, can retinol and red light therapy be used together?
 You may have heard mixed advice.
 Let’s iron out the wrinkles on the best approach when using these anti-aging treatments.

 What is retinol?

 Retinol is another name for Vitamin A₁, a vitamin that is found in foods, such as orange and yellow vegetables and fruits, and used in dietary supplements.
 Products containing retinol are known as retinoids, but people tend to use the words retinol and retinoid interchangeably.

 Retinol has been popular in the beauty industry for decades.
 It was initially used to treat acne, but then in 2007 a University of Michigan study showed that retinol visibly reduced wrinkles in elderly test subjects.
 That game-changing study spurred a flurry of public interest in retinol’s anti-aging applications, as well as many more studies.

 In fact, Harvard Health reports that, today, retinoids are the most studied and most used anti-aging compounds on the market.